 Here are examples of how phone surveys, subjects and content outcomes.

 This is actually an Account Based Marketing (ABM) tactic and a powerful way for B2B marketers to get right in front of decision makers.
 The key to success is to be very considerate and follow up.

 What are the most important skills for succeeding at C-level jobs?
 It’s a subjective question.
 But Boris Groyberg produced a high quality, research-based article on the topic by surveying “several dozen top senior search consultants.”
 It was published in the Harvard Business Review.

 This page won 35 links and 351 shares.
 The networking benefits were probably priceless.

-In every industry there are common statements.
+There are common statements in every industry.
 But they aren’t backed up with data.
 We call these gaps “missing stats” and they are ripe for research.
 These statements meet two criteria.
 They are:

-If you’re ready for a huge upgrade to the quality and results of your content marketing, here’s where you can begin:
+If you’re committed to a huge upgrade to the quality and results of your content marketing, here’s where you can begin:

 The world is not waiting for another medium-quality blog post.
 Publish something truly original.
 Make a contribution to your field.
 Find the truth and share it with the world.

 Related: For practical approaches to constructing and promoting original research, take a look at Michele Linn’s recent piece, How to Create Original Research That Gets Attention.